apsun/TumblrAdAway/README.md

 the Tumblr app is supported.
 You may download an older version of Tumblr AdAway, but no support will be given for those versions.

-## Download

-Download a pre-built APK [here](https://bitbucket.org/crossbowffs/tumblradaway/downloads), or build the app yourself (it only takes a few seconds!)

 ## Disclaimer

 I am not responsible for any damage caused by the use of this software,